← Back to Insights

 Two rules for SMS review requests:

-When a customer says "great job" or "I'll definitely refer you," that's the moment.
+When a customer says "great job" or "I'll definitely refer you," that is the moment.
 A simple, confident ask works:

 "That's great to hear.
 Would you mind leaving us a quick Google review?
 It really helps.
 I can text you the link right now."

-Don't make it awkward.
-Most satisfied customers are happy to help when asked directly.
+Do not make it awkward.
+Most satisfied customers are happy to help when asked directly and given an easy path to do it.

 Building a System That Runs Without You

-Asking manually works until it doesn't.
+Asking manually works until it does not.
 A technician forgets after a long day.
 The front desk gets busy.
-A new hire doesn't know the process.
+A new hire does not know the process.
 The review flow stops, and the gap with competitors widens.

-The businesses consistently outranking competitors on review volume aren't asking harder.
-They've automated the process so every completed job triggers a review request without anyone having to remember.
+The businesses consistently outranking competitors on review volume are not asking harder.
+They have automated the process so every completed job triggers a review request without anyone having to remember.

 A properly built review flow does four things automatically:

-Triggers on job completion.
-When a service is marked complete in your CRM or scheduling tool, a review request fires via SMS within the hour.
+1. Triggers on job completion.
+When a service is marked complete in your CRM or scheduling tool, a review request fires via SMS within the hour — while the experience is still fresh.

-Filters negative sentiment first.
+2. Filters negative sentiment first.
 Before sending a customer to Google, a smart system gauges satisfaction.
 Unhappy customers get routed to a private feedback form, not a public review page.
-This protects your rating while still capturing the feedback.
+This protects your rating while still capturing the feedback you need to improve.

-Follows up once.
-If the customer doesn't click within 24-48 hours, a single follow-up message goes out.
+3. Follows up once.
+If the customer does not click within 24 to 48 hours, a single follow-up message goes out.
 Not three.
 One.

-Routes responses.
-Positive reviews get distributed across platforms (Google, Yelp, Facebook).
+4. Routes responses.
+Positive reviews get distributed across platforms — Google, Yelp, Facebook.
 Negative feedback gets flagged for the owner to address directly.

 A business that captures 3 reviews per week adds 150+ reviews per year.
-A competitor asking manually might add 20-30.
+A competitor asking manually might add 20 to 30.
 At the end of 12 months, the automated business has a review profile that dominates AI recommendations, local search, and conversion rates.

 Review velocity is a competitive moat.
-Once you're 100+ reviews ahead of a competitor, it becomes very difficult for them to close that gap without their own system.
+Once you are 100+ reviews ahead of a competitor, it becomes very difficult for them to close that gap without their own system.

 Don't Ignore Negative Reviews